 This is the view across the estuary and out to sea - just a few steps away from the cottage.

-Another view of the living-room - this window looks out to the courtyard.
+Another view of the sitting-room - this window looks out to the courtyard.

 Many of the cottages along the little lane are painted in cheerful colours - there is a wonderful holiday feel here.